Michael Moorer vs. George Foreman: Background

 On April 22, 1994, Moorer defeated Evander Holyfield by decision to wrest the title, which Holyfield had regained from Riddick Bowe in his previous bout, from the two-time champion.
 Foreman, at 45, had been on the comeback trail for several years after choosing to end his ten-plus year retirement.
 He had received a shot at Holyfield's undisputed world championship in 1991 but was defeated on points, not by knockout or technical knockout.
 Foreman also had not fought since being defeated by Tommy Morrison for the then-fringe World Boxing Organization championship in June 1993.

 There were talks about Moorer possibly meeting WBC Heavyweight Champion Lennox Lewis in a match that would once again unify the three major heavyweight titles, but Moorer rejected the idea, stating that he didn't have the desire to do so.
 Foreman then issued a challenge to the newly crowned champion, and his status as one of the most popular fighters in the sport along with the promise of a big payday led to Moorer ultimately accepting Foreman's challenge.
 The fight was scheduled for November 5, 1994.

 However, the fight almost did not take place.
 The WBA did not have Foreman ranked on its list of contenders and was thus not willing to sanction the bout.
 The IBF, which installed Foreman as its eighth-ranked contender, did offer sanctioning, but the WBA warned Moorer that regardless of what happened, he would be stripped of their championship if he went forward with the Foreman fight.
 Thus, his promoters at Main Events announced on August 10 that the fight was cancelled.

 Foreman and his promoter Bob Arum of Top Rank responded to the decision by filing a lawsuit in a Nevada state court on August 15.
 The suit alleged that the WBA colluded with others to discriminate against the 45-year old Foreman and to force Moorer and Main Events to honor the contract they had signed, with the demand that the champion not be allowed to step in the ring until they did.
 On August 20, the complainants won an injunction against the WBA.
 The presiding judge said the organization acted "capriciously" in not sanctioning the fight, and as long as he obtained medical clearance from Nevada doctors Foreman would be eligible to fight for the WBA title.

 Media

 The fight was broadcast by HBO and aired as part of their long running series, HBO World Championship Boxing.
-Jim Lampley provided the blow-by-blow, with Larry Merchant as analyst and Harold Lederman as the unofficial ringside scorekeeper.
-At the time, Foreman was a second analyst alongside Merchant, but since he was participating in the fight Gil Clancy took his place.
+Jim Lampley was the lead broadcaster, with Larry Merchant as lead analyst and Harold Lederman as unofficial ringside scorekeeper.
+Gil Clancy was brought in to serve as second analyst alongside Merchant; that role was usually filled by Foreman, who was participating in the fight.